bcgsc/pori/docs/repos.md

 </div>

-## Python Adaptors
+## Python Adapters

-The popularity of python in bioinformatics makes it one of the top choices for adaptors.
-These adaptors are written to help users integrate PORI into their existing bioinformatic workflows.
+The popularity of python in bioinformatics makes it one of the top choices for adapters.
+These adapters are written to help users integrate PORI into their existing bioinformatic workflows.
 They are published and installed via pip.

 ```bash
 pip install graphkb ipr